Explore 216 acres where more than 400 species live and play in naturalistic habitats. View exceptional exhibits featuring ... More

-Explore the 216 acres where more than 400 species live and play in naturalistic habitats.
+Explore 216 acres where more than 400 species live and play in naturalistic habitats.
 View exceptional exhibits featuring well-known and exotic mammals, birds, reptiles, amphibians and invertebrates.
-You can holler with monkeys, howl with lions and tigers or sing with the birds at the various up-close habitats.
+You can watch monkeys play around, lions roar, and birds fly about at the various up-close habitats.
+Visit Stingray Bay where you can interact with cownose rays as they swim around a 16,000 gallon tank.

 First of all...why have signs telling the public the elephant house is OPEN; elephants are outside; use opposite entrance...only to walk inside and read yet another sign that says NO ELEPHANTS.
 Try explaining this to a disappointed 3 yr old!
 I, myself, had a hard time understanding the reasoning for it.
 IF there were as many animals as there are stuffed animal shops, gift shops, gimmicks, and junk .. this zoo would be well worth the HIGH price for admission and parking.
 Although, the grounds are well-kept, keep in mind..the only animals you are sure to see moving and close up, are squirrels, geese and chipmunks.
 So, go see these "zoo animals" at a nice park, and save your money! ( And I bet you will find friendlier people working in the parks, too..)